THE BEAUTIFUL FUTURE IS COMING

 Stage Manager: Kate Moore

-Cast (of 6): Liminka Pather (Clare), Lily Rawson (Ana), Tierney Clarke (Eunice), Cameron Stevens (John), Reid Perry (Dan), Daniel Francis-Swaby (Malcolm)
+Cast (of 6): Liminka Pather (Clare), Lily Rawson (Ana), Tierney Clarke (Eunice), Cameron Steven (John), Reid Perry (Dan), Daniel Francis-Swaby (Malcolm)

 This listing is updated as cast/creatives are confirmed in the lead-up to the production, and if there are changes to the team.